Attention Pro Bono Volunteers:

 2. Pro Se Asylum Clinic:

 CILC seeks Spanish-speaking student volunteers to assist with the Pro Se Asylum Clinic.
 Volunteers will work in pairs to help participants complete the asylum application form.
-Spanish fluency is required.
+Spanish fluency is strongly preferred.

 • Training: Volunteers must watch a 1-hour webinar training on asylum and how to complete the asylum application.
 Volunteers are also asked to review materials that are used during the clinic.